On 25 September 2017, the Operator announced Xanadu field 1 as an Oil Discovery.

 Xanadu-1 was not initially designed to be completed as a producing well and now, with a better understanding of the stratigraphy, a side-track well similar to Cliff Head-1 is considered an excellent option, with the top section down to 971mMDRT already cased and cemented in place (approximately 250m vertically above the zone of interest).

-The rig is currently in the process of suspending the well.
-Based on results, and armed with much greater knowledge, the Joint Venture is planning to drill an up-dip side-track appraisal well from the casing shoe, with the potential to be completed as a commercially producing well.
+The Joint Venture is currently planning 3D and reservoir engineering studies in .2018 before proceeding with a development program.
+Based on results, and armed with much greater knowledge, the Joint Venture will plan to drill an up-dip side-track appraisal well from the casing shoe, with the potential to be completed as a commercially producing well.
 The opportunity to also drill a horizontal production well from this location will be studied, with results depending on a final determination of reservoir and oil properties feeding into a production model and cash-flow forecast.

 Based on the current understanding of the structure, there is an excellent chance of finding a significantly thicker column in an up-dip location which can be reached from the current drilling pad.

-The Operator is in the process of lodging a Discovery Notice with the Minister for Mines, Industry Regulation and Safety.
+The Operator lodged a Discovery Notice with the Minister for Mines, Industry Regulation and Safety.
 This is a requirement under the Guidelines to Petroleum and Geothermal Energy Resources and Petroleum (Submerged Lands) Regulations 2015.

 In May 2017, Whitebark formalised a Joint Venture partnership to drill the 160 MMbbls Xanadu prospect.
 Whitebark has committed to funding 20% of the cost of the conventional Xanadu-1 well to earn a 15% interest in the Xanadu prospect and TP15 alongside permit operator Norwest Energy (ASX: NWE), Triangle Energy and 3C Group.
 Xanadu-1 is an offshore project that will be drilled from an adjoining onshore permit operator by Norwest.